RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4260-Breakout-Board/Quickstart/README.md

   caption="Band selection menu"
 />

-- After you have selected the band, the device will automatically try to join to the LoRaWAN network using the **Device EUI, Application EUI and Application Key** set in the firmware configuration file.
-These are also reported in Figure 25.
+5. After you have selected the band, the device will automatically try to join to the LoRaWAN network using the **Device EUI, Application EUI, and Application Key** set in the firmware configuration file.
+These are also reported in **Figure 25**.

 <rk-img
   src="/assets/images/wisduo/rak4260-breakout-board/quickstart/ttn/network-join-parameters-set.png"